simonchenthu/reduced_Schwarz/README.md

 ### Semilinear elliptic equations

 1. Run elliptic_dictionary.m, which will generate dictionaries on each local patch and save them in data_elliptic
-2. Run elliptic_ref.m, which will generate a reference solution and save it in data_elliptic
-3. Run elliptic_online.m to solve semilinear elliptic equations by the reduced order Schwarz iteration
+2. Run elliptic_online.m to solve semilinear elliptic equations by the reduced order Schwarz iteration

 ### Nonlinear radiative transfer equations

 1. Run RTE_dictionary_interior.m and RTE_dictionary_boundary.m, which will generate dictionaries and save them in data_RTE
-2. Run RTE_ref.m, which will generate a reference solution
-3. Run RTE_online.m to solve the nonlinear radiative transfer equations by the reduced order Schwarz iteration
+2. Run RTE_online.m to solve the nonlinear radiative transfer equations by the reduced order Schwarz iteration

 ## Cite this work